louiscklaw/sz-jlc-assembly-kicad-library/README.md

 https://github.com/louiscklaw/kicad_factory_assembly_library

 ### Communication:
-If you are interested in this repo/ideas, please don't hesitate to contact me @gitter.
+If you got any comment in this repo/idea, please don't hesitate to contact me @gitter.
-Also, starts and forks are welcomed.
+Also, stars and forks are welcomed.